Science-backed fertility tips, human stories, exclusive promos, and events.

 Chlamydia and gonorrhea both have the potential to cause urethritis, inflammation of the urethra, the tube that carries urine from the bladder and semen from the testicles.
 Certain mycoplasma and ureaplasma organisms can also cause urethritis.

-- Get tested regularly.
-STI testing is part of a responsible approach to your reproductive health.
-The CDC recommends testing at least once a year, but potentially every three to six months if you have multiple partners.
+Consider regular testing.
+STD screening is part of a responsible approach to your reproductive health.
+The CDC recommends STD testing at least once a year, but potentially every 3–6 months if you have multiple partners.

-- Test your fertility.
-If you have a history of sexually transmitted infection, sperm testing will help you understand any impact it may have on your fertility.
+Test your fertility.
+If you have a history of sexually transmitted infection, sperm testing will help you understand any impact it may have on male fertility.